-Though this October we want to be more than just aware; we want to act.
-That’s why Good Clean Love has partnered with The Keep A Breast Foundation to support their efforts in Breast Cancer PREVENTION.Partnered Breast Checks (PDF)
+October is Breast Cancer Awareness Month.
+This October we want to be more than just aware – we want to act.
+That’s why Good Clean Love has partnered with Keep A Breast Foundation to support their efforts in breast cancer prevention.

 Partner and self-checks are effective because as individuals and couples we are best attuned to our own bodies.
 Through exploration we have grown to know what is “normal”, what feels and looks normal.
 Familiarity with your breasts can alert you of when something doesn’t look or feel right.
 And who is the most familiar with our bodies than ourselves and our lovers?

 Inviting Your Partner to Help with Breast Checks

 Besides, what is more romantic than having your lover potentially save your life once a month?
 According to the National Cancer Institute when breast cancer is detected in the early localized stage the five year survival rate is 98%.

 It’s as simple as downloading Keep A Breast’s new app that walks you through the steps of a self-check.
 We certainly recommend adding one of our three Love Oils or other oils as needed.
 If you’re feeling adventurous, there are even some Kamasutra positions out there designed with cancer screening in mind.
 Sexy!

 If you’re not convinced yet, see it as an opportunity to deepen a connection with your partner.
 Having a support system is key in the event of a diagnosis, but this preventative measure shows commitment to your loved one regardless.
 Even something as clinical as a breast check can be made intimate by a supportive partner.
 Incorporating a bit more healthy intimacy in your daily routine never hurt anyone, in this case it could save a life.